Kshitij68/House-Price-Prediction-Kaggle-/README.md

 This is a problem set containing 81 coloumns.
-Our goal is to predict the sale price of each house (Regression) Major Challenges:
+Our goal is to predict the sale price of each house (Regression) <br>
+Major Challenges:
 - Too many cases of missing values <br>
 - Often missing value means something.
 Go through data description for each thing